Ford F-Series: Tenth generation (1997–2004)

 For the 1997 model year, Ford made a substantial change to the F-Series range of trucks, splitting its pickup line into two vehicle families.
 From the 1970s to the 1990s, pickup trucks had transitioned in usage.
 Alongside vehicles designed exclusively for work use, the market segment saw a major increase in demand for dual-purpose vehicles for both work and personal use, effectively serving as a second car.
 To further expand its growing market share, Ford sought to develop vehicles for both types of buyers, repackaging the F-150 in a more contemporary design (as a larger version of the Ranger) while retaining the heavier-duty F-250 and F-350 for customers interested in a work-use vehicle.

-The tenth-generation F-Series was introduced in January 1996 as a 1997 model.
-Initially released solely as the F-150, a higher-GVWR F-250 was released in 1997.
-The model line was marketed alongside its predecessor, pared down to the F-250HD and F-350; for 1999, these were replaced by the Super Duty trucks.
+The tenth-generation F-Series was introduced on January 25, 1996 as a 1997 model.
+Initially released solely as the F-150, a higher-GVWR F-250 was released later in 1997.
+The model line was marketed alongside its predecessor, pared down to the F-250HD and F-350; for 1999, the aforementioned HD models were replaced by the Super Duty trucks.
+The F-250 "Light Duty" was replaced by the F-150 7700 for the 2000 model year.